YuBeomGon/vit_cifar10/README.md

 ***
 further

-1. Use RoRA, adapter like big model fine tuning scheme
+1. Use LoRA, adapter like big model fine tuning scheme
 2. Deit, knowledge distillation(from big model to tiny model knowledge transfer)
 3. use layer scale(cait)
 4. loss ft tuning for cat